-Complaints that allege Sexual Misconduct may be made directly to any Campus Security Authority (Director of Student Services, Nurse Administrator, Director of Education, and/or Campus President) OR any other campus personnel authorized to receive such complaints.
+Complaints that allege Sexual Misconduct may be made directly to any Campus Security Authority (Student Services Department, Nurse Administrator, Director of Education, and/or Campus President) OR any other campus personnel authorized to receive such complaints.
 When the initial complaint is received and documented by appropriate authorized personnel, the Office of the Campus President shall disclose to the Complainant the options of pursuing the complaint under applicable campus policies and/or to law enforcement agencies.